tearust/tea-docs/Whitepaper_v2/_Litepaper.md

 Let's summarize the above two points as follows:

 1.  **Trusted Execution** comes from protected enclaves where app logic can run while being protected by hardware security modules.
-All Tea Project TApps run inside of these protected enclaves.
+All TEA Project TApps run inside of these protected enclaves.
 Nobody (which includes the app developer and the miners) has any control of the apps nor can they extract any data from the running enclaves.

 2.  **Trusted Attestation** refers to the process whereby the network nodes run reports on each other to ensure mining hardware running on the TEA network hasn't been tampered with.
 Once trusted status is attained, these nodes can run on TEA's layer-2 at cloud computing speeds without having to worry about (slow) BFT-consensus.